Trustees

 Trustee

 Nigel has had a career in town planning for more than fifty years as an academic and consultant working throughout the United Kingdom and abroad.
-In tandem with this, he has been a councillor serving on town, district and county councils in Oxfordshire and Gloucestershire.
-Now retired he writes regularly on planning and environmental issues and has published a number of books.

 Read more